Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Appendix Index

 \subsection{Direction Learning Process}

-We learn the directions of the proposed method in a four-step process: a) we first learn the parameters $\wi, b_i$ following \cite{CBE}, replacing the \textit{CNN Classifier Loss} with the proposed $\loss^{uur}$; b) we then continue optimizing $\wi, b_i$, removing the orthogonality and standardization constraints while keeping $\loss^{uur}$ and incorporating the additional losses from Section \ref{sec:interpretability}; c) next, we learn the signal vectors using the filters of the learned classifiers as regressors in (\ref{eq:signal}) to initialize $\{\hat{\mS}\}$; and d) finally, we jointly optimize $\hat{\vs}_i$, $\wi, b_i$, using all previous losses, replacing $\loss^{uur}$ with $\loss^{cur}$ and adding $\loss^{fso}$ from Sections \ref{sec:signal-vectors} and \ref{sec:uncertainty-region}.
+We learn the directions of the proposed method in a four-step process: a) we first learn the parameters $\wi, b_i$ following \cite{CBE}, replacing the \textit{CNN Classifier Loss} with the proposed $\loss^{uur}$; b) we then continue optimizing $\wi, b_i$, removing the orthogonality and standardization constraints while keeping $\loss^{uur}$ and incorporating the additional losses from Section \ref{sec:interpretability}; c) next, we learn the signal vectors using the filters of the learned classifiers as signal value extractors in (\ref{eq:signal}) to initialize $\{\hat{\mS}\}$; and d) finally, we jointly optimize $\hat{\vs}_i$, $\wi, b_i$, using all previous losses, replacing $\loss^{uur}$ with $\loss^{cur}$ and adding $\loss^{fso}$ from Sections \ref{sec:signal-vectors} and \ref{sec:uncertainty-region}.
+In all cases, we prefer optimizing with the Augmented Lagrangian Loss instead of linearly combining the loss terms.